 The iconic Freewill Shakespeare Festival is produced every summer since 1989 by Free Will Players in Edmonton, Alberta, Canada.
-The plays are performed at Hawrelak Park, in the 1100 seat, canopy covered, Heritage Amphitheatre.
+The plays are performed at Hawrelak Park in the 1100 seat, canopy-covered Heritage Amphitheatre.

 The Festival employs 50 people at the height of summer.
-This includes actors, designers, stage managers, production managers, administrative assistants, publicist, technical director, site/volunteer coordinators, and a variety of other positions.
+This includes actors, designers, stage managers, production managers, administrative assistants, a publicist, a technical director, site/volunteer coordinators, and a variety of other positions.
 40% of the Players’ yearly budget goes to artists’ fees.

-The Festival has wonderful group of over 180 Volunteers who put in over 2000 hours each summer.
+The Festival has a wonderful group of over 180 Volunteers who put in over 2000 hours each summer.

 Free Will Players are a not-for-profit theatre company formed in 1989.
 As operators of the Freewill Shakespeare Festival, the Players endeavour to create professional, contemporary, innovative productions of the works of William Shakespeare that are accessible to all audiences (regardless of age, ability, education, or income levels), while also developing new audiences and mentoring theatre professionals of the future.